 With many American jobs being lost due to foreign trade and the phenomenon commonly known as "offshoring," the federal government provides additional services to workers whose jobs are lost due to foreign trade or shifts in production out of the United States.
 While not all job loss due to foreign competition meets the requirements of the Trade Act, the Rapid Response team will work with your company to provide information on Trade Adjustment Assistance (TAA) and the benefits you can receive if your company is certified as trade-affected.
 Your company, the Rapid Response team, or the workers themselves can file a trade petition with the United States Department of Labor.
 For more information on the Trade Act Program and its benefits, contact your state's Rapid Response team.

 Rapid Response Contact Information

-Contact your state's Dislocated Worker/Rapid Response Team for information or to let them know of an impending layoff.
+Contact your state's Rapid Response team for information or to let them know of an impending layoff.

 Frequently Asked Questions

 If you have questions that have not been answered at this web site, visit the Frequently Asked Questions page.
 These are questions that are often asked by workers who have lost their jobs due to layoffs or plant closings.